bradlindblad/schrute/cran-comments.md

-## Resubmission comments
-* Minor bug fix
+* added 3 new fields to dataset

 ## Test environments
-* local Linux Mint 19.3, R 3.6.1
+* local Linux Mint 19.3, R 3.6.3
 * ubuntu 14.04 (on travis-ci), R 3.6.1
 * win-builder (devel and release)